moa-digitalagency/Talento/replit.md

 ### Database Architecture
 SQLAlchemy with Flask-SQLAlchemy serves as the ORM, supporting PostgreSQL (production) and SQLite (development).
 Data models include User, Talent, UserTalent, Country, City, AppSettings, CinemaTalent, Production, Project, ProjectTalent, NameTracking, and NameTrackingMatch.
 Sensitive data is encrypted using Fernet, and passwords are hashed with Werkzeug.
 The system ensures essential data (countries, cities, talents) is loaded and verified at startup.

+**Talent Categorization System:**
+- Talents are categorized using a `tag` field: 'general' (32 talents) or 'cinema' (13 talents)
+- General talents appear in main listings (/, /talents, /admin/users)
+- Cinema talents are exclusive to the CINEMA module (/cinema/talents)
+- Automatic filtering prevents mixing of talent types across different sections

 ### Authentication & Authorization
 Flask-Login manages authentication, supporting dual login via email or unique code.
 Access control is role-based, with Admin, Recruteur (Recruiter), Presence, and User roles, each having specific permissions.